 - Get valuable work experience during a four-week field placement anywhere in the country, with the potential to graduate into a job.

 - Professors bring decades of experience in radio broadcasting to the program.

 - Many continue to work in radio, bringing current industry knowledge to the classroom.

 - An expansive network of peer connections worldwide helps connect students with jobs.

 - First Year - Semester One

 - Announcing Techniques introduces the student to the use of the voice, the mechanics and anatomy involved in speech, and the development of good vocal habits and style.
-This course will demonstrate the techniques required to maintain clarity in speaking through correct articulation, pronunciation, vocal quality and effectiveness, and the importance of practice to improve vocal performance for radio broadcasting.
+This course will demonstrate the techniques required to maintain clarity in speaking through correct articulation, pronunciation, vocal quality and effectiveness, and the importance of practice to improve vocal performance for all media.

 - Radio Production will explore the Production Studio and the supplied equipment, and begin use of digital audio editing software.
-This course will show proper studio habits and techniques required to record and edit digital audio, as well as listening skills that will be the basis of Radio Production courses going forward.
-Skills and techniques from this foundational course will be used in other courses in the Radio Broadcasting program.
+This course will show proper studio habits and techniques required to record and edit digital audio, as well as listening skills that will be the basis of radio production courses going forward.
+Skills and techniques from this foundational course will be used in other courses in the Radio – Broadcasting and Journalism programs.